-Rachel Gilson came from a broken family.
-Her parents met in a gay club and she only learned of her dad when she was 10 years old.
+Gay girl Rachel Gilson came from a broken family.
+Her parents met in a gay club, and she only learned of her dad when she was 10 years old.
 He abandoned Rachel and her mom after physically abusing them.
-She didn’t have fond memories growing up and at 14, she had a boyfriend.
+She didn’t have fond memories growing up, and at 14, she had a boyfriend.

 A year later, Rachel met a beautiful girl in class.
 Her classmate asked her to come to her house to help her study.
-They met and soon enough, Rachel felt a special connection with her.
-Rachel was physically and emotionally attracted to her and began to pursue a relationship.
-Her “efforts” ended in their first romantic kiss and she became her first girlfriend.
-They were happy.
+They met, and soon enough, Rachel felt a special connection with her.

 Should a gay person get married?

 “My Christian life has been imperfect, but Jesus has been faithful to me,” she said.
-Although sexual purity is important in overcoming a gay lifestyle, she doesn’t see celibacy as the end either.
-Casting a vision for having your own family life amid church fellowship is a joyful fulfillment.
+Although sexual purity is important in overcoming a gay lifestyle, she doesn’t see celibacy as the end.

 Being “straight” is not the end goal

 For you to have your own family according to God’s design, you have to say “yes” and allow God to take care of the rest.

 Rachel embraced who God wants her to be, and He rewarded her with so much love and joy by having a wonderful husband and daughter.